-Mastering the depth of field will unleash your creative freedom, allowing you full control over how sharp your image will look like.
+Mastering the depth of field will unleash your creative freedom, allowing you full control over how sharp your image will look.

 If you aren’t sure what depth of field is and how you can use it in your photography, keep reading.
 This article is right for you.

-What is the definition of depth of field?
+What is the definition of depth of field in photography?

 In short, depth of field (DOF) is the distance between the closest and the farthest objects in your image that are acceptably sharp.
 It’s measured in feet or meters.